NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 implementing react table version 8.
 The VerticalTable component has a number of parameters, the most important being data, columns, and filters.
 The data is the data to display in the table, the columns are the columns to display in the table, and is where the fields of the data tp be rendered are.
 The table has support for searching, sorting, and pagination.
-It can be configure to render a number of different types of columns, including text, numeric, and date.
+It can be configured to render many different types of columns, including text, numeric, and date.
 The table can also be configured to use React components for rendering columns.
 The Vertical Table is used for most of the table views in the GDC Portal.
 There are a number of examples of its use and is documented in the Portal V2 SDK API documentation.